act-rules/act-rules.github.io/_rules/SC4-1-2-role-attribute-has-valid-value.md

 ## Accessibility Support

 Older browsers do not support more than one token in the value for a role attribute.
 If multiple values are used in the role attribute, the attribute is ignored in these browsers.

-**Note:** Having a whitespace separated list of more than one token in the value of the role attribute is used for what is known as _fallback roles_.
-If the first token is not accessibility supported (or valid), the next one will be used for determining the [semantic role](#semantic-role) of the element, and so forth.

 ## Background